alexgoller/illumio-checkpoint-datacenter/README.md

 - `--pce_api_user` (required): The API user for the PCE.
 - `--pce_api_secret` (required): The API secret for the PCE.
 - `--labels`: A comma-separated list of labels to retrieve.
 Default is `role`, `app`, `env`, `loc`.
 There should be no spaces in between the labels.
+- `--filter`: A comma-separated list of label keys and values to retrieve (e.g. app=Packaging,env=Prod).
 - `--limit`: The maximum number of workloads to retrieve.
 Default is `500`.
 - `--output`: The output file to write the JSON data to.
 Default is `illumio-checkpoint.json`.